• Sun. Jul 13th, 2025

 GREEN SPACES

-The green areas of the development are further enhanced by new trees that have been planted in droves and the park’s green areas.
+The green areas of the development are further enhanced by new trees.
+These have been planted in droves, enhancing the park’s green areas.

 The New Surroundings Of The GSP Stadium Redevelopment In Nicosia Cyprus